 A Brief History of Counselling

-In the 1890’s Sigmund Freud, a German neurologist developed a theory later to be called psychoanalysis, which allowed individuals to tell their problems to a ‘psychoanalyst’ an individual trained in interpreting the ‘subconscious’ , that part of or psyche that we are not aware of but influences what we do.
-Freud played an important part in the history of counselling but the actual word “counselling” did not come in to everyday language until the 1960’s.
+In the 1890’s, German neurologist Sigmund Freud developed a theory later to be called psychoanalysis, which allowed individuals to tell their problems to a ‘psychoanalyst,’ an individual trained in interpreting the ‘subconscious’ , that part of our psyche that we are not aware of but influences what we do.
+Freud played an important part in the history of counselling, but the actual word “counselling” did not come into everyday language until the 1960’s.

-There have been many developments in counselling since the 1950’s, lots of research has taken place which gives us a better understanding of what makes human beings think and act in certain ways, however most psychologists and counsellors would agree that we are a long way from fully understanding what makes each human being unique.
+There have been many developments in counselling since the 1950’s.
+A lot of research has taken place and this has given us a better understanding of what makes human beings think and act in certain ways.
+However most psychologists and counsellors would agree that we are a long way from fully understanding what makes each human being unique.